dseeni/TechArtDemos/README.md

 - Lets take one edge within a potential PolyUnchamfer input selection as a simple example:

 ```
-Let Vertex_A and Vertex_B comprise the edge-verticies of Edge1:
+Let Vertex_A and Vertex_B comprise the edge-verticies of Edge1

-Maya Api queries return valence values per edge-vertex...
+Maya Api edge sort return valence values per edge-vertex...

 Vertex_A valance = 4
 Vertex_B valance = 3